crf8472/arcs-tools/README.md

 - [arcstk-parse](./doc/texts/README.arcstk-parse.md) - Parse AccurateRip
   response to plaintext

-arcstk-calc makes use of [libarcsdec][2] and will accept nearly any losslessly encoded audio input depending on the decoder libraries your system provides.
+Tool [arcstk-calc](./doc/texts/README.arcstk-calc.md) makes use of [libarcsdec][2] and will accept nearly any losslessly encoded audio input depending on the decoder libraries your system provides.
 (WMALossless is currently not supported, but this is solely due to the current lack of a Windows port.
 But wav, flac, wavpack, ALAC, ape, AIFF input is possible and currently at least smoke-tested.)

 ## Examples